Your Grounded Sage Floral Aura is Peony!

-- For a mist hydrator, go with our Hydration Mist.
+- For a mist hydrator, go with our Comfrey & Willow Bark Hydrating Toner.

 Not sure which one is right for you?
-Start with Hydration Mist.
+Start with Comfrey & Willow Bark Hydrating Toner.
 If after a month you find it's not hydrating enough, move up to Hydra Healing Gel.
 If you still need more hydration after that, go with our most hydrating of all, our Calendula Gel Hydrator, which is also the one we recommend for sensitive skin (should you ever find yourself needing sensitive skin support).

 2) An antioxidant-rich routine: